-Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
+If this product comes in contact with the eyes: ▶ Immediately hold eyelids apart and flush the eye continuously with running water.
+Eve Contact Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. ▶ Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
 Transport to hospital or doctor without delay.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: Quickly but gently, wipe material off skin with a dry, clean cloth.
-Immediately remove all contaminated clothing, including footwear.
+Removal of contact lenses after an eye injury should only be undertaken by skilled personnel If skin or hair contact occurs: • Quickly but gently, wipe material off skin with a dry, clean cloth.
+Skin Contact Immediately remove all contaminated clothing, including footwear.
 Wash skin and hair with running water.
 Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
-Inhalation If fumes or combustion products are inhaled remove from contaminated area.
-Lay patient down.
+Transport to hospital, or doctor • If fumes or combustion products are inhaled remove from contaminated area. ▶ Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
-Perform CPR if necessary.
-Transport to hospital, or doctor, without delay.
-Ingestion IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY.
-For advice, contact a Poisons Information Centre or a doctor.
-Urgent hospital treatment is likely to be needed.
-In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition.
-If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
-Further action will be the responsibility of the medical specialist.
-If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the SDS.
-Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed otherwise: INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
+Inhalation Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Perform CPR if necessary. ▶ Transport to hospital, or doctor, without delay.
+IF SWALLOWED, REFER FOR MEDICAL ATTENTION, WHERE POSSIBLE, WITHOUT DELAY. ► For advice, contact a Poisons Information Centre or a doctor.
+Urgent hospital treatment is likely to be needed. ▶ In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the

+- In the mean time, qualified first-aid personnel should treat the patient following observation and employing supportive measures as indicated by the patient's condition. - If the services of a medical officer or medical doctor are readily available, the patient should be placed in his/her care and a copy of the SDS should be provided.
+Further action will be the responsibility of the medical specialist. - If medical attention is not available on the worksite or surroundings send the patient to a hospital together with a copy of the SDS.

+Where medical attention is not immediately available or where the patient is more than 15 minutes from a hospital or unless instructed

+► INDUCE vomiting with fingers down the back of the throat, ONLY IF CONSCIOUS.
 Lean patient forward or place on left side (head-down position, if possible) to maintain open airway and prevent aspiration.

 NOTE: Wear a protective glove when inducing vomiting by mechanical means.

-If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.
+▶ If spontaneous vomiting appears imminent or occurs, hold patient's head down, lower than their hips to help avoid possible aspiration of vomitus.

+Chemwatch: 9-511805

-Chemwatch: 9-510438 Page 3 of 10 Issue Date: 09/02/2018 Version No: 2.2 Fentanyl Print Date: 09/02/2018
+Page 3 of 10

+Issue Date: 14/02/2018

+Version No: 1.1

+Fentanyl

+Print Date: 14/02/2018